ErwinRaap/pdsnd_github/README.md

 This project is created on the 8th of August 2023

 ### Project Title
-Final Git Project (Bikeshare)
+Final Git Project (**Bikeshare**)

 ### Description
-This projects tracks descriptive data for three US cities: Chicago; New York City; and Washington.
+This projects tracks descriptive data for three US cities: _Chicago_; _New York City_; and _Washington_.
 Based on inputs of the user, one can filter through descriptive bikeshare data of particular cities with the respective dates.

 ### Files used
 README.md